National Safety Council Calls on All Employers to Require Employee COVID-19 Vaccinations

 - Partial Requirement – Requiring workers to either show proof of vaccination status or submit to frequent COVID-19 testing.

-- Soft Requirement – Requiring workers to show proof of vaccination status before returning to certain job functions.
+- Soft Requirement – Requiring workers to show proof of vaccination status before returning to certain job functions or to enter a non-remote workplace.

-- Hard Requirement – Requiring all workers to show proof of vaccination status to enter a workplace.
+- Hard Requirement – Requiring all workers to show proof of vaccination status.

 This guidance follows the recent formal FDA approval of the Pfizer-BioNTech COVID-19 vaccine.
 The widely anticipated decision replaces the emergency use authorization granted by the agency last December.
 The full approval could make it easier for employers, the military, and universities, as well as other public places, like restaurants and airports, to require vaccination and may reassure some people who are hesitant about the vaccine.